-Base type

-A binary factor distinguishing two types of morphological bases: Roots (e.g. applic-able) vs. word (e.g. govern-able).
+Base type A binary factor distinguishing two types of morphological bases: Roots (e.g. applic-able) vs. word (e.g. govern-able).

-Base complexity

-A binary factor distinguishing words with morphologically simple bases (e.g. washable) vs. words in which the material preceding the target suffix contains internal morphological boundaries, such as complex bases (e.g. act-ionable, ex-changeable), prefixes before the morphological base the target suffix combines with (e.g. non-flammable), and morphologically ambiguous forms (e.g. re-solvable).
+Base complexity A binary factor distinguishing words with morphologically simple bases (e.g. washable) vs. words in which the material preceding the target suffix contains internal morphological boundaries, such as complex bases (e.g. act-ionable. ex-changeable), prefixes before the morphological base the target suffix combines with (e.g. non-flammable), and morphologically ambiguous forms (e.g. re-solvable.
 The term 'base' is used somewhat loosely here, to refer to the string preceding the target suffix; we do not intend any claim as to the morphological base of the word or the combinatory properties of the suffix.

-Length

-The target word's length in letters.
+Length The target word's length in letters.

-Target bigram

-The transitional probability of the initial letter of the target, given the base-final letter (i.e. the forward bigram probability).
+- Target bigram The transitional probability of the initial letter of the target, given the base-final letter (i.e. the forward bigram probability).
 We estimated this probability based on the number of distinct words the bigram occurs in (termed the 'non-positional versatility') as reported in Solso and Juel (1980, 298).
-The Target bigram variable represents the number of word types in which a given base-final letter is followed by a given suffix-initial letter, divided by the total number of word types with a given base-final letter.

-Variant bigram

-The transitional probability of the initial letter of the spelling variant (e.g. <availible>), given the final letter of the base, estimated in the same way as for the Target bigram variable.
-The intuition behind this variable is that spelling variants 'look odd' to varying degrees: For example, consecutive tokens of (as in <insatiible>) seem highly noticeable because of the rarity of <ii> in correct spellings of English words (as mentioned above).
+The TARGET BIGRAM variable represents the number of word types containing the letter combination (i.e. Count(base-final letter followed by suffix-initial letter)), divided by the number of word types whose bases ended in the base-final letter (i.e. Count(base-final letter)). - Variant bigram The transitional probability of the initial letter of the spelling variant (e.g. <availible>), given the final letter of the base, estimated in the same way as for the TARGET BIGRAM variable.
+The intuition behind this variable is that spelling variants 'look odd' to varying degrees: For example, consecutive tokens of (as in insatiible) seem highly noticeable because of the rarity of <ii> in correct spellings of English words (as mentioned above).
 More generally, low-probability letter sequences may make misspellings easier to spot and hence more likely to be corrected.
-We discuss this variable further in the Discussion below.

-Target frequency

-As estimates of the frequency of the target word, we used the lemma frequencies in the Corpus of Contemporary American English (COCA, Davies, 2013).

-Base frequency

-As a gradient measure of boundary strength, we used the frequency of the orthographic base to which the target suffix is attached.
-The orthographic base was the letter string preceding the target suffix, i.e. the word minus the suffix (e.g. <avail>, <comprehens>.
+We discuss this variable further in the Discussion below. - Target frequency As estimates of the frequency of the target word, we used the lemma frequencies in the Corpus of Contemporary American English (COCA Davies, 2013). - Base frequency As a gradient measure of boundary strength, we used the frequency of the orthographic base to which the target suffix is attached.
+The orthographic base was the letter string preceding the target suffix, i.e. the word minus the suffix (e.g. <avail-able>, <comprehens-ible>.
 Higher values of this measure indicate greater segmentability.

 Our measure of base frequency calls for further explanation.
 Measures of base frequency, and relative (base-to-derived) were originally developed in investigations of words containing free bases, i.e. forms that have lexical frequencies of their own.
 Estimating the frequency of bound roots raises methodological difficulties, as bound roots by definition do not occur independently.
 Two main strategies have been employed to circumvent this problem.
-Some studies have excluded words with bound roots from consideration altogether (e.g. Hay, 2001), others have assigned bound roots a frequency of zero and added a small constant to all frequencies, to enable logarithmic tranformations of items with a raw frequency of zero (e.g. Baayen, Feldman, and Schreuder, 2006, 294).
+Some studies have excluded words with bound roots from consideration altogether (e.g. Hay 2001), others have assigned bound roots a frequency of zero and added a small constant to all frequencies, to enable logarithmic transformations of items with a raw frequency of zero (e.g. Baayen, Feldman, and Schreuder 2006, 294).
 However, this solution is somewhat unsatisfactory, in that many bound roots appear in multiple words, whose frequency may well affect the target word's decomposability.